-1. Why do you/your household require alternat tive acco ommodation (tick all that apply)?

-Need a larger home

-Wish to downsize

-Want a starter home / first home

-Wish to return to the parish

-Struggling to afford current home

-Need to be closer to a carer or dependent to g give or r eceive support

-To be closer to employment within the parish

-Need a home that is more accessible (ie all roo oms on ( one floor)

-Need a new home for another reason - please explain below

-2. Current dwelling - what type of property do y you/you r household currently live in?

-Bungalow Flat / maisonette

-House Other

-Numbe er of bedrooms

-Rent - housing association Owned (with/without mortgage)

-Rent - private Live with parent/s

-Shared ownership (part rent part buy) Other

-- If you currently rent your home approximately what percentage % 6 your income, after tax, do you spend on rent?
+1. Why do you or your household require alternative accommodation (tick all that apply)?
+Need a larger home Wish to downsize Want a starter home / first home Wish to return to the parish Struggling to afford current home Struggling to afford current home Need to be closer to a carer or dependent to give or receive support To be closer to employment within the pa rish Need a home that is more accessible (ie al l rooms or n one floor) Need a new home for another reason - ple ase explai in below

+2 . □ Current dwelling - what type of property ao you cu □ Bungalow Flat / maisonette Ш House Ш Other Nun nber of bedrooms Rent - housing association Owned (with/without mortgage) Rent - private Live with parent/s Shared ownership (part rent part buy) Other you currently rent your home approximately your income, after tax, do you spend on rent • centage % 3.
+What is your connection to this parish (tick all that apply)?
+Currently live in the parish (how many years?)
+Previously lived in the parish (how many years?)
+Have close relatives living in the parish (re Have close relatives living in the parish (relationship) Currently work at least 16 hours per week in the parish (how many years?)
+Born in the parish but moved away